 When to get a lawsuit loan?

 Paying rent and other household bills.
-Using a lawsuit loan to save you from getting evicted or losing your home could be an intelligent choice when borrowing against a credit card is no longer an option.
-If you find you have credit restraints, liquidity issues, or other obstacles to getting the money you need, then settlement funding may be the right choice for you.
+Using a lawsuit loan to save you from getting evicted or foreclosure could be an intelligent choice when borrowing against a credit card is no longer an option.
+If you find you have credit restraints, liquidity issues, or other obstacles to getting the money you need, then settlement funding may be the right choice.

 Life-threatening emergencies.
-When you are involved in a personal injury lawsuit, more expenses will appear.
-Others are so cost-prohibitive, especially for medical malpractice, a rehab for addiction, or people with cancer, they may end up either homeless or suffering from more disease, or even worse, dead.
+More expenses will appear when you are involved in a personal injury lawsuit.
+Others are so costly, especially for medical malpractice, or wrongful imprisonment victims.
 You can pay for significant life-threatening conditions with a loan from your lawsuit.
 Make sure you only borrow what you need.

 When not to obtain a lawsuit loan?

 Some funding companies will tell you that you can use your loan on just about anything, but think twice before borrowing a pending lawsuit loan for your settlement from a company that doesn’t care how you spend the funds.
-Using your lawsuit money intelligently is key to getting through your financial difficulties until your lawsuit settles.
+Using your lawsuit money intelligently is key to getting through your financial difficulties until your case settles or the lawsuit resolves.
 However, never use your plaintiff loan on short-term purchases.

 - Only borrow the money that you need from your lawsuit.
 Even the lowest lawsuit loan interest rates can be extremely high.